corro69/weather-app/README.md

     requests

-For windows users there is a weather.exe included
+For windows users weather.exe is included

-For Mac users there is weather.app
+For Mac users weather.app is included